Richard Williams

 Now based in New York, Golson found work with the bands of Hampton, Gillespie and Earl Bostic.
 When Coltrane joined Miles Davis’s quintet in 1955, he took with him one of Golson’s early tunes, Stablemates.
 When Davis recorded it, the world was alerted to the composer’s gifts.
 Soon his tune Blues Walk was being recorded by the popular saxophonist James Moody, while Gillespie recorded Whisper Not.

 In 1957 Golson won two awards in Down Beat magazine’s annual poll, as the “new star” tenor saxophonist and arranger.
-In 1958 he joined the Jazz Messengers as musical director, providing Blakey’s quintet – which also included the gifted young Philadelphian trumpeter Lee Morgan – with tunes for their Blue Note label, including Along Came Betty, Whisper Not, Just By Myself and I Remember Clifford, a lament for his late friend Clifford Brown, the trumpeter whose brilliant promise was brought to an end in a fatal car crash.
+In 1958 he joined the Jazz Messengers as musical director, providing Blakey’s quintet – which also included the gifted young Philadelphian trumpeter Lee Morgan – with tunes for their Blue Note label albums, including Along Came Betty, Whisper Not, Just By Myself and I Remember Clifford, a lament for his late friend Clifford Brown, the trumpeter whose brilliant promise was brought to an end in a fatal car crash.

 Building a reputation as an astute musical organiser, Golson supplied many of the tunes and arrangements for the sessions that produced Morgan’s first four albums on Blue Note in 1957 and 1958, all of them regarded as classics today.
 His own recording career began with an album titled Benny Golson’s New York Scene for the Contemporary label, The Modern Touch and The Other Side of Benny Golson for the Riverside label, and Benny Golson and the Philadelphians for United Artists, all recorded in 1958.
 They were followed by a series of albums for the New Jazz and Argo labels.